rila2k/rila2k/README.md

 ### Hi there 👋

-I'm a Cloud DBA with experience in managing databases on AWS RDS, automating DB tasks, and exploring DevOps tools.
+I'm a Database Engineer with experience in managing databases on AWS RDS, automating DB tasks, and exploring DevOps tools.

 🔹 Skills: Oracle DB, AWS RDS, Jenkins, Docker, Linux, Chef